bi-labor/es-mssql/docs/exercise3.md

 1. Run the ETL process by using the _Start_ button on the toolbar of Visual Studio.

+   > Note, that the execution may take a while, if the amount of memory is limited (e.g. in the BME cloud).

 1. If the process succeeded, verify the **contents of the table** using SQL Server Management Studio.
 Verify that you **added your Neptun code prefix** to the Country names.
 Then create a screenshot of the table contents.

    Save the screenshot file as `ex3.png` - overwrite the placeholder file with yours.